 What does SPAN stand for in margin trading?

 SPAN margin stands for “standardized portfolio analysis of risk.”
-It is a system used by many options and futures exchanges worldwide.
+It is a system used by many options and futures exchanges worldwide to gauge a portfolio’s risk level, and ensure that the trader has enough collateral to cover potential losses.

 How is SPAN margin used?

-SPAN margin is used to manage risk in trading markets.
-It calculates the suggested amount of good-faith deposit a trader must add to their account in order to engage in options or futures trading.
-To help mitigate the risk that traders will not be able to pay back the funds the broker lends them, exchanges use the SPAN system to calculate a worst possible one-day outcome and set a margin requirement accordingly.
-SPAN margin reduces the risk of a trader growing their leverage ratio too high based on the automated risk calculations.
-SPAN margin can also allow lower margin requirements for options sellers who trade multiple positions.
+SPAN margin is used to manage risk.
+It calculates the amount of good-faith deposit a trader must add to their account in order to engage in options or futures trading.
+To help ensure that traders maintain adequate collateral for their positions, mitigating risks to the broker, exchanges use the SPAN system to calculate a worst possible one-day outcome and set a margin requirement accordingly.

 What is a SPAN calculation?